jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 The most accessible settings for DAMMIF are the Mode, Symmetry, and Anisometry.

 **Mode:** For mode, options are Fast or Slow.
 Fast is quick, but less detailed, Slow is the opposite.
-For final reconstruction, use Slow mode.
+For a final reconstruction, use Slow mode.

 **Symmetry:** Adding in symmetry constraints can improve the reconstruction.
 If you know the symmetry of the particle, you can specify this.
 However,